Adult Division | Programs | Industrial Education| Commercial Foods (SOC Code: 35.2021/ CIP: 20.0403)

 - Must be at least 16 years old and not attending high school.

 This program operates on an open-entry, open-exit basis.
-Students may enter the program anytime during the school-year.
+Students may enter the program at 7 week intervals during the school-year.
 Entrance is dependent upon space availability.
 Call (305) 557-1100 and speak to a counselor.

 Baker, Cake Decorator, Short Order Cook, Breakfast Cook, Line Cook, Broiler Cook, Fry Cook.